Impressed with a fiberglass wall covering that you recently came across at a friend’s place?

 1. Dimensional Stability

-The dimensional stability of any material is defined as the extent to which it maintains its previous dimensions on being subjected to temperature and humidity changes.
+The dimensional stability of any material is defined as the extent to which it maintains its previous dimensions upon being subjected to temperature and humidity changes.
 Fiberglass surpasses many other materials in terms of this characteristic, so it will retain its dimensions despite variations in temperature or hygrometry.

 2. Electrical Characteristics